CARE works to fight poverty and achieve social justice.

 Our Vision 2030

 Together with our partners, we commit to supporting 200 million people from vulnerable communities to fight poverty and social injustice.
-To achieve this goal, gender equality sits at the heart of our work.
+To date, we have helped over 52 million participants to promote lasting change in their lives, in line with the Sustainable Development Goals.
+In this long-term effort, gender equality sits at the heart of our work.

 Read CARE 2030 Goals